-The term ‘purdah’ is used to describe the period of time immediately before elections or referendums when specific restrictions on communications activity are in place.
-The terms ‘pre-election period’ and 'heightened sensitivity’ are also used.
+The term ‘period of heightened sensitivity’ is used to describe the period of time immediately before elections or referendums when specific restrictions on communications activity are in place.
+The terms ‘pre-election period’ and 'purdah’ are also used.

 The Association of Police and Crime Commissioners (APCC) has issued guidance to Police and Crime Commissioners (PCCs) and their offices about the handling of purdah.
 To read the guidance in full, download it here Pre-election Period (Purdah) Guidance.

 The guidance contains lots of information and some key points include:

 - The Code of Practice on Local Authority Resources prevents the use of public resources for party political purposes, which includes both the staff of the PCC and the police force, and the facilities and equipment of the OPCC/force

 - PCCs should also be careful not give the impression that the local police support a particular party, or use information about the police force in supporting local candidates which is not publicly available